GolfCalifornia.com

 Probably the most memorable hole at Reidy Creek is the second hole, which is called "Peninsula."
 It plays downhill from between 88 and 135 yards to a green that is surrounded by water except for the left front, which allows the golfer to hit his tee ball short and let it bounce onto the putting surface.

-"If you miss, it has to be left because anywhere else and you are in the water," said Jim Stull, head pro at Reidy Creek and formerly an assistant pro not far up the road at Temecula Creek Inn Golf Resort in Temecula.
+"If you miss, it has to be left because anywhere else and you are in the water," said Jim Stull, head professional at Reidy Creek and formerly an assistant pro not far up the road at Temecula Creek Inn Golf Resort in Temecula.

 "If you pick the right club and hit a good shot it will put you in birdie range but that's difficult because it is downhill and there are so many slopes on the green.
 Even if you hit the green, it can be tough to make par if you are on the wrong side."